 6: where was the painting created?

 Aside from establishing the date and year of completion, knowing the physical place of creation is also a vital component of the evaluation process.
-Distinguished works from Nya’s oeuvre were completed in his native country while a majority, especially from “Divine Inspiration” series were completed in New York even though the ‘word’ that inspired the work might have been received in Zimbabwe.
+Distinguished works from Nya’s oeuvre were completed in his native country while a majority, especially from his “Divine Inspiration” series were completed in New York even though the ‘word’ that inspired the work might have been received in Zimbabwe.

 For example, the “word” that inspired “Genesis of Gratitude” (48 x 36 inches (121,92 x 91.44 cm, 2003) was received in 2001 while the artist was visiting South Africa but the work, though it began in 2003, was fully completed in the New York winter of 2006.
 To that end, materials brought from Africa were later mixed with linseed oils and other synthetic hues in New York to create the textures and add heft to the intense red hues in the work.